-Selects the maximum number of characters that can be printed on each line.
+Selects current and default Maximum Print Position, the maximum number of characters that can be printed on each line.

 Value Description

 000 Infinite line length

-001 Set MPP of characters
+001 to 255 Set MPP of characters

-to

 80 Factory Default

+Example: &%Z6,63

 Sets MPP to 63 characters

-NOTES: NORMAL VALUES ARE 80, 132, OR 198 CHARACTERS.
+NORMAL VALUES ARE 80, 132, OR 198 CHARACTERS.
 THIS DEFAULT EMULATES THE FRONT PANEL SELECTION ON AN HP PRINTER.

-MPP AND THE CURRENT POSITION WILL NOT BE ALTERED BY CHANGES IN CPI.
+MPP AND THE CURRENT POSITION WILL NOT BE CHANGED BY CHANGES IN CPI.